MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 Only the files that are different are copied down to a Download folder on the local computer, and they're downloaded in a compressed form.
 This helps reduce the size of the download.

-The size of the download depends on several factors, such as how many security and other updates are released in a given month, and which version of Office 365 ProPlus you're updating from.
-For example, if you have the March version of Office 365 ProPlus installed, and you're updating to the July version, it's likely that more files are different between those two versions, than if you're updating from the June to the July version.
+The size of the download depends on several factors, such as how many security and other updates are released in a given month, and which version of Microsoft 365 Apps you're updating from.
+For example, if you have the March version of Microsoft 365 Apps installed, and you're updating to the July version, it's likely that more files are different between those two versions, than if you're updating from the June to the July version.
 Therefore, the download will probably be larger.

 > [!NOTE]
 > Starting in July 2014, the update process automatically uses a technology called binary delta compression to help reduce the size of the files downloaded even more.
-But, this technology is only used if you're updating from the most recent version of Office 365 ProPlus.
+But, this technology is only used if you're updating from the most recent version of Microsoft 365 Apps.
 For example, binary delta compression is used if you're updating from the June to the July version, but not if you're updating from the May to the July version.

 If the download process is interrupted — for example, by a temporary loss of network connectivity — the download resumes after the interruption, instead of restarting from the beginning.
 After the updates are downloaded, the computer doesn't have to be connected to the Internet or the network for the updates to be applied.
 That's because all the files that are needed to apply the updates are already on the local computer.